bokkypoobah/ParityMultisigRecoveryReconciliation/README.md

 ```

 This code above was originally the constructor for the Ethereum Wallet multisig wallet contract (below).
 In Ethereum, the smart contract
-constructor code is executed when the contract is deployed to the blockchain, BUT the constructor code is not included in the deployed
+constructor code is executed when a contract is deployed to the blockchain, BUT the constructor code is not included in the deployed
 Ethereum Virtual Machine code.

-The mistake here was that the constructor was modified into a regular function (which is included in the
+The mistake here was that the constructor was modified to be a regular function (that is included in the
-deployed code), and no further checks were placed to restrict the function to only being executable by the wallet owner.
+deployed code), and no further checks were placed to restrict the function to only being executable by the existing wallet owner.

-Following is the code from the [original Ethereum Wallet multisig](https://github.com/ethereum/dapp-bin/blob/master/wallet/wallet.sol) called `multiowned`, where the constructor has the same name `multiowned(...)`:
+Following is the code from the [original Ethereum Wallet multisig](https://github.com/ethereum/dapp-bin/blob/master/wallet/wallet.sol)
+called `contract multiowned`, where the constructor has the same name `multiowned(...)`:

 ```javascript
     // constructor is given number of sigs required to do protected "onlymanyowners" transactions